Greenlife Tech Corp.

 - $1,205 Selling Price per ton & $650 Purchase Price per ton

 - General Expense increase of 1% per year

 - While fundraising, there will be operating/overhead expenses incurred against the initial capital

-GreenLife Tech Corp. will specialize in manufacturing and trading recycled LDPE Granule, and HDPE/LDPE and PVC Pipe.
-The Company is set to be one of the key global plastic manufacturing players promoting going “green” and using recyclable plastics to help save the environment.
+GreenLife Tech Corp. specializes in manufacturing and trading recycled LDPE Granule, and HDPE/LDPE and PVC Pipe.
+The Company is on target to be one of the key global plastic manufacturing players promoting going “green” and using recyclable plastics to help save the environment.
 GreenLife Tech Corp.’s primary target market is construction companies in the United States.
-The construction industry is a major market for plastic products, as they are used in pipes, floor and wall coverings and insulation.
+The construction industry is a major market for plastic products, as they are used in pipes, floor and wall coverings and insulation.s

 Over the next five years to 2026, the Global Plastic Product Manufacturing industry is forecast to grow to $570.6 billion in annual revenue, representing an annualized growth rate of 2.1%.
 The industry is benefiting from increasing consumption of plastic worldwide and decreasing input costs that are improving the viability of plastic as a substitute for other materials

 GreenLife Tech Corp. have numerous competitive advantages that put us ahead of other similar businesses.